evgeny-danilov/RubimC/README.md

 ```

 ### Help
 If you interested the project and find some bugs, you may to write the tests and we try to fix it.
-Examples of tests is placed in folder *tests*.
-To run tests use command *"rspec tests/test_all.rb"*.
+Examples of tests is placed in folder *test*.
+To run tests use command *"rspec test/test_all.rb"*.

 Thank you!